Careers Department - Provider Access Statement

 For students planning to study Medicine we offer a tailored package of support via our MEDSOC which runs at lunchtimes once a week for Year 12 from January until the November of Year 13.
 Specialist advice is offered to these girls in terms of organising work experience, finalising university choices as well as understanding how to apply in the most strategic manner, playing to one’s strengths.
 In addition, we work closely with the Medic Portal and FastTrack Medical to provide as UCAT and BMAT preparation courses and an MMI workshop.

 For those students planning to study in America we have a US Counsellor, Dr Jennie Sutton, who works closely with students and their families as they prepare their University Applications.
-Meetings are held both face to face in school but also via Skype to fit around the busy schedules held by CLSG students.
-Additionally, we offer students the chance to take an SAT test preparation course in Year 12,having taken a boot camp in the summer between Y11 and 12.
-This class is timetabled as an ‘extra’ subject option.
-In the last five years, students have won places at Brown, Boston University, Columbia, NYU, Princeton and Georgetown.
+Additionally, we offer students in year 12 a weekly meeting, timetabled as an ‘extra’ subject option, to prepare for US university applications.
+In the last five years, students have won places at Brown, Columbia, Georgetown, NYU, Princeton and the University of Chicago.
 We also support girls applying to Canada and elsewhere in the world.
 This year applications have included Toronto, McGill, Sciences Po and Bocconi.

 The Careers department organises half termly ‘Life after City’ career talks for Year 9 to Year 13 through PSCHE.
 There are normally three speakers per session and they are selected with contrast in mind so that students are able to tailor a programme of talks which suits their personal interests.